Skip to main content

 User backup

-Now the backup server can automatically connect:
+Now the backup server can pull automatically:

 Terminal window